yoavdooble/sublime-dooble/Shortcuts.md

 @rc     - will return the Row Count of the current module.
 @rn     - will return the Row Number of the current module. to be used inside an item file.
 @gd     - Get the current Date.
 @block  - adds a text Block.
 @temp   - adds a Template module.
+@res    - adds a Resource module.

  Form Elements: